earth-system-radiation/pyRTE-RRTMGP/docs/source/tutorials/tutorials.md

     git clone https://github.com/earth-system-radiation/pyRTE-RRTMGP.git
     ```

-2. **Go to the ``pyRTE-RRTMGP/examples`` directory**
+2. **Go to the ``pyRTE-RRTMGP`` directory**

-    After cloning the repository, enter the examples directory in the repository:
+    After cloning the repository, enter the root directory:
     ```bash
-    cd pyRTE-RRTMGP/examples
+    cd pyRTE-RRTMGP
     ```

-3. **Install the pyRTE-RRTMGP package** in your current conda environment (if you haven't already):
+3. **Create a virtual environment** with the pyRTE-RRTMGP package and notebook dependencies:

     ```bash
-    conda install -c conda-forge pyrte_rrtmgp
+    conda env create -f example-notebooks-interactive.yml
+    conda activate pyrte_notebooks
     ```

     ```{note}
-    This will install the package in your current conda environment.
-If you want to install the package in a different environment, activate your environment before running the `conda install` command above.
+    This will create an environment named `pyrte_notebooks` that you need to activate.
     ```

     See {ref}`installation` for more information on how to install the package.

-4. **Install the Jupyter notebook package**:

-    ```bash
-    conda install jupyter
-    ```

-5. **Start the Jupyter notebook server**:
+4. **Start the Jupyter notebook server**:

     ```bash
     jupyter notebook